saurabhlambe/k8s-stuff/k8s-cluster-from-scratch.md

 In this tutorial, I will set up a Kubernetes cluster on top of 3 nodes (1 control-plane and 2 worker nodes).

-Execute all steps except 9, 10, and 11 on ALL nodes.
-Steps 9-11 are to be executed only on the ControlPlane node.
+*Note: Execute all steps except 9, 10, and 11 on ALL nodes.
+Steps 9-11 are to be executed only on the ControlPlane node.*

 1. Edit /etc/hosts so that it contains the hostname entries of all the nodes
 ```bash